Vital records: birth, marriage, death certificates, and divorce, annulment, dissolution certificates.

-My certified translations have been accepted at the ITALIAN CONSULATE in London, UK, and by the Home Office in the United Kingdom, by the USCIS and in Court proceedings in the United States.
+My certified translations have been accepted at the ITALIAN CONSULATE in London and Edinburgh, by the Home Office in the United Kingdom, by the USCIS and in Court proceedings in the United States.

-*IMPORTANT: different recipient Offices have different translation requirements.
-Please specify where you will be presenting your records and their purpose (registration, citizenship recognition, naturalization, study visa, passport etc.)
+*IMPORTANT: different Offices have different translation requirements.
+Please specify where you will be presenting your records and their purpose (registration, citizenship recognition, naturalization, study visa, passport, court case etc.)

 TECHNICAL & MEDICAL TRANSLATION